appfair/App/docs/index.md

 <img style="width: 50%;" align="right" src="screenshots/screenshot_01-mac-2484x1742.png" />

-Browse, download and install Mac apps from a vast catalog of both free and commercial native apps.
+Browse, download and install Mac apps from a vast catalog of both free and commercial native desktop applications.
 The App Fair enables the discovery of third-party applications from the community “[homebrew casks](https://formulae.brew.sh/cask/)” catalog, as well as accessing free and open-source apps published through the autonomous [appfair.net](https://appfair.net) distribution platform.

 {% assign browsers = '
 <a href="https://appfair.app/fair#cask/microsoft-edge">Edge</a>;